zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/enabling-subscriptions-for-a-product.md

 # Enabling Subscriptions for a Product

-Liferay Commerce allows store users to create and manage subscriptions to products.
-Example of subscriptions include (but are not limited to) magazines, service contracts with options to renew, and items consumed on a regular basis.
+Liferay Commerce allows store users to create and manage subscriptions for products.
+Examples of subscriptions include (but are not limited to) magazines, service contracts with options to renew, and items consumed on a regular basis.

 ## Prerequisites